alphagov/tdt-documentation/README.md

 # Tech Docs Template Documentation

-This repository is used to generate the [documentation website for the Tech Docs Template][tdt-docs] and uses the template itself.
+This repository was previously used to generate the [documentation website for the Tech Docs Template][tdt-docs].
+Following the decommissioning of PaaS that site is no longer live.
+The documentation remains available in this git repository, although it is no longer maintained.

 ## Publishing changes